AakashSasikumar/StockMate/README.md

 Please check the documentation under `Core.DataProcessor` to see what the parameters that are passed into it and what the expected outputs are.

 Also, a few DPFs have already been implemented for handing univariate and multivariate stock data respectively.
 You can find them under `Examples/Processors/BasicProcessors.py`

+#### 4. Other Things to Know

+1. `forecast` - The number of days in the future for which prices are to be predicted
+2. `lookBack` - The number of days to be used to make `forecast` predictions.
+3. `interval` - To specify what kind of data the model is going to train on.
+1 day interval data or 5 minute intervals, 1 minute intervals ...

 ### UI